OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    TIMEOUT and USEBEEP parameters affect [partition] menu too (timeout counter occurs during first launch only).
    Options for boot partition menu can be added to menu line only.
-Only two of them is supported now: CPUCLOCK and NOMTRR.
+Only two of them are supported now: CPUCLOCK and NOMTRR.

    Alphabetical list of OS2LDR.INI options: